-Coffee hour was a success!
+Coffee hour - TODAY!

-Our next coffee hour is May 21, right after the service!
-We still need two more to help host on June 11.
-Please look for the link in the newsletter, put your name down on the signup on the vestry bulletin board in the main hallway, or contact our coffee hour committee, Debbie Kinjo or Sharon Gramer (debbie.kinjo@gmail.com, slgramer@comcast.net), for more info!
+Join us in Founder's Hall immediately following the service for food and fellowship!
+We still need two more individuals/families to help host our next coffee hour, which will be June 11.
+Please look for the link in the newsletter, put your name down on the signup on the vestry bulletin board in the main hallway, or contact our coffee hour committee, Debbie or Sharon (debbie.kinjo@gmail.com, slgramer@comcast.net), for more info!